Why some people are more optimistic than others — and why it matters

 Why optimism matters

-“It motivates you,” Chopik says.
+Optimism matters because it motivates, Chopik says.
 “If I think it’s going to work out, I actually try to do it.”
 Pessimism, on the other hand, protects you.
-“You can avoid a lot of situations that won’t go well,” but you’ll miss out on ones that might.
+“You can avoid a lot of situations that won’t go well,” although you’ll miss out on those that might.

 This motivation factor appears to affect us physically.
-Julia Boehm is an assistant professor of psychology and the director of the Health and Well-being Laboratory at Chapman University.
+Julia Boehm is an assistant professor of psychology and the director of the Health and Well-Being Laboratory at Chapman University.
 “If your goal is to be healthy, and you’re optimistic about being able to meet that goal, you might be more likely to choose behaviors that are in line with your goal,” she says.
 Hello apple, so long french fry.

-Pointing to two studies that both she and other researchers have conducted (involving more than 100,000 participants), Boehm says: “People who are more optimistic have a reduced risk of experiencing cardiovascular disease.
+Pointing to two studies (involving more than 100,000 participants) that she and other researchers conducted, Boehm says: “People who are more optimistic have a reduced risk of experiencing cardiovascular disease.
 They’re less likely to have heart attacks, less likely to have strokes and less likely to die from cardiovascular-related mortality.”
 The main reason: “People who are optimistic tend to engage in healthier behaviors, like eating fruits and vegetables, exercising regularly and not smoking cigarettes.”

 Although Boehm’s work suggests that it’s the optimism that leads to the benefits, “it’s certainly possible that engaging in healthy behaviors could also influence a person’s level of optimism,” she says.